 Enter: Airlane - our algorithm uses all the information about wind velocity, direction and turbulence to find optimum flight paths under the constraints explained below.
-This allows planning of urban flight corridors, landing sites, distribution centers etc. using all the available information from prevailing wind conditions.
+This allows planning of urban flight corridors, landing sites, distribution centers, etc., using all the available information from prevailing wind conditions.
 Take a look at our video.

-Wind in cities and the built environmen behaves much differently to wind in natural landscapes.
+Wind in cities and the built environment behaves much differently to wind in natural landscapes.
 Cities have much bigger surface areas on the same ground area than what usually occurs in nature.
 There are plenty of sharp angles and narrow street canyons the wind has to flow through, much faster than it would be in free flow.
-The energy transported with that is substantial - the mass of air in 1x1km downtown area of a city is around 120000 tonnes and in a storm, all this mass moves at velocities beyond 80km/h.
+The energy transported with that is substantial - the mass of air in a 1x1km downtown area of a city is around 120000 tonnes, and in a storm, all this mass moves at velocities beyond 80km/h.

-While Airlane is currently available only as a demo for interested parties, we are happy to work with you if you want to plan for the future and explore ways how to integrate air traffic in safe corridors in an urban environment.
+While Airlane is currently available only as a demo for interested parties, we are happy to work with you if you want to plan for the future and explore ways to integrate air traffic into safe corridors in an urban environment.
 Here is a short video series that shows how it works:

 If you are interested to take this further, contact us!
 We are happy to talk!